mbb70/hera2/README.md

 * Max Difference Pairing mode (pair players to maximize the average difference in scores)
 * Fancier filtering and sorting
 * Better card view when dealing with wildly different sized cards (better styling in general)
+* Edit players record directly
+* On error, present raw data for possible debugging or at least nice error screen
 * So much more testing